postmanlabs/labs-docs/_posts/02_pro/2018-01-12-managing_your_billing.md

 In this topic, we discuss how to set the monitoring block count, view your account history, and how to add your payment information.

-Click the links in the list above to learn how to perform other billing management tasks in this page.

 ### Setting the monitoring block count

 In Postman Pro, your team can monitor up to 10,000 requests for free per month.